ljramac/ai-video-summary/README.md

 AI Video Summary

-A lightweight CLI application to extract audio from video files and run transcription/workflows.
-This project is implemented in TypeScript and designed as a small, modular pipeline with clear separation between domain, application, and infrastructure layers.
+A lightweight CLI application to extract audio from video files, transcribe audio, and run a multi-step workflow.
+This project is implemented in TypeScript and organized with a clean architecture: domain (entities and interfaces), application (use-cases, workflow), infrastructure (implementations), and interfaces (CLI).

 ## Table of contents